Spanish conquest of the Aztec Empire: Significant events in the conquest of Mesoamerica

-When Cortés left Tenochtitlan to return to the coast and deal with the threat of the expedition of Pánfilo de Narváez, Cortés left Pedro de Alvarado in charge of Tenochtitlan.
-Cortés left with a small army to the coast with the plan of attacking during the night.
-After defeating Narváez's fleet, Cortés convinced most of his enemy's crew to go with him by promising great riches.
-Upon reaching Tenochtitlan, Cortés and the new enlarged force received the message that "the Aztec had risen against the Spanish garrison" during a religious celebration.
-Alvarado ordered his army to attack the unarmed crowd; he later claims that the Aztecs had used the celebration to cover up a counterattack.
-Cortés realized that the defeat was imminent and decided to escape; yet, the Aztecs attacked.
-The Massacre is most known as La Noche Triste (the sorrowful night), where about "400 Spaniards, 4000 native allies and many horses [were killed] before reaching the mainland".
-Moctezuma was killed, although the sources do not agree on who killed him.
-According to one account, when Moctezuma, now seen by the population as a mere puppet of the invading Spaniards, attempted to calm the outraged populace, he was killed by a projectile.
-According to an indigenous account, the Spanish killed Moctezuma.
+At this time Diego Velázquez de Cuéllar, Spanish governor of Cuba, tried to recall Cortés in favor of a new expedition led by Pánfilo de Narváez.
+Cortés left Tenochtitlan to defend his own expedition, leaving Pedro de Alvarado in charge of Tenochtitlan.
+Cortés led a small army to the coast and attacked Narváez at night.
+After defeating Narváez's fleet, Cortés won over most of the crew to his side, promising them great riches.
+Upon returning to Tenochtitlan with his enlarged force, Cortés received news from Alvarado that "the Aztec had risen against the Spanish garrison" during a religious celebration, and Alvarado had ordered his army to massacre the unarmed crowd.
+Under heavy attack by the Aztecs, Cortés decided to escape.
+During the following Noche Triste (sorrowful night), about "400 Spaniards, 4000 native allies and many horses [were killed] before reaching the mainland".
+Moctezuma was killed, although sources disagree on who killed him.
+By one account, Moctezuma, now seen by his people as a puppet of the Spaniards, was killed by a hurled stone as he attempted to calm the outraged crowd.
+An Indigenous account says he was killed by the Spanish.

-The Spanish, Tlaxcalans and reinforcements returned a year later on 13 August 1521 to a civilization that had been weakened by famine and smallpox.
-This made it easier to conquer the remaining Aztecs.
-The Spaniards' victory is attributed to their help from indigenous allies, technology, and the Aztec empire's vulnerability due to the smallpox spread.
-As a result, the Aztec's tactics countering the Spaniard's advanced technology is understated.
+The Spanish, Tlaxcalans and reinforcements returned a year later on 13 August 1521, to a civilization weakened by famine and smallpox, with little remaining ability to resist.
+The Spaniards' victory is attributed to their help from Indigenous allies and their more advanced technology.
+In the heat of battle, cavalry was the "arm of decision in the conquest" and "the key ingredient in the Spanish forces".

+However, the role of smallpox is often underestimated.
 According to Hassig, "It is true that cannons, guns, crossbows, steel blades, horses and war dogs were advanced on the Aztecs' weaponry.
 But the advantage these gave a few hundred Spanish soldiers was not overwhelming."
 In the words of Restall, "Spanish weapons were useful for breaking the offensive lines of waves of indigenous warriors, but this was no formula for conquest ... rather, it was a formula for survival, until Spanish and indigenous reinforcements arrived."